GUI of Pmfort Silverstack in dark mode listing clips of a porject

 Though most agree that checksums are vital, different tools, companies or individuals may utilize any of the verification methods/checksum types.
 This makes it difficult to track where a corruption or unintended modification occurred within the production’s lifespan.

-To overcome this issue, a sub-committee of the American Society of Cinematographers, together with members from studios, software companies, DITs, and post facilities, developed an extension to the original MHL concept, the ASC MHL (version 2).
+To overcome this issue, a sub-committee of the American Society of Cinematographers (ASC), together with members from studios, software companies, DITs, and post facilities, developed an extension to the original MHL concept, the ASC MHL (version 2).

 In a nutshell, the ASC MHL refines the XML structure of the MHL file and adds a so-called "chain file", which serves as an MHL history.
 The chain file keeps track of the path and file hash of each ASC MHL files so their integrity, in turn, can be verified.
 This enables productions to exactly determine, where in the chain the problem occurred.

-More information on the ASC MHL can be found on the ASC website.
+More information on the ASC MHL can be found on the website of the American Society of Cinematographers.

-The following is a list of data management tools offering the recommended level of security though verification.
-Note that this list may not be exhaustive!
+The following is a list of data management tools for ensuring secure handling and integrity verification of your original camera data.
+Those offer the recommended level of security though verification.
+Please note that this list cannot be exhaustive!

 • Pomfort offers a range of products for media asset management and digital imaging.
 Its entry-level software for data management is Offload Manager, while at the top end its feature-packed Silverstack Lab tool offers clip management, QC, and dailies.
 Pomfort software is macOS only.